 The news that no-fault divorces are to become law will lead to a sigh of relief for many.
 Although a long time coming, the latest announcement does mean that the UK is one large step closer to ending unnecessary mud-slinging and allowing couples to divorce with dignity.

 How will no-fault divorce work?

-The announcement means that couples will no longer have to agree to be separated for two years or have proof of their partner being at fault in order to file for divorce.
+The announcement means that couples will no longer have to agree to be separated for two years, or have proof of their partner being at fault, in order to file for divorce.
 Only one person needs to desire the divorce, and their spouse will not be able to refuse the application.

 Being able to apply for a no-fault divorce will spare couples the emotional stress and strain of finding blame for an unreasonable behaviour petition or when they can’t, or don’t want to, wait two years to divorce on the grounds of separation or five years if they do not have the consent of the other spouse.